|Written by Historian|

-Rosenblatt invented the single-neuron perceptron in 1958 and went on to prove some very powerful theorems about what it could learn.
+Rosenblatt invented the single-neuron perceptron and a learning algorithm for it in 1958 and went on to prove some very powerful theorems about what it could learn.
 These theorems were a sort of guarantee that if something was learnable then the perceptron would learn it.
 The AI community at the time oversold the idea with demonstrations and outlandish claims for what could be done with one single perceptron.

 Then the bubble burst.
 Minsky had met Seymour Papert and they were both thinking about the problem of working out exactly what a perceptron could do.
 The shocking truth that was revealed in the book that they wrote together in 1969 “Perceptrons” was that there really were some very simple things that a perceptron cannot learn.
 In particular concepts such as “odd” and “even” are beyond a perceptron, no matter how big it is or how long you give it to learn.